 * Intended to be used and must be used for informational purposes only.

 Fees may be changed by Amazon at any time.

 In the above table, sizes in the far left column are defined as follows:

-- Small standard-size: packaged items weighing 12 oz. or less with longest side equal to 15 inches or less, shortest side equal to 0.75 inches or less, median side = 12 inches or less
+- Small standard-size: packaged items weighing 16 oz. or less (there are two shipping weight options to choose from) with longest side equal to 15 inches or less, shortest side equal to 0.75 inches or less, median side = 12 inches or less

-- Large standard-size: packaged items weighing 20 lb. or less with its longest side equal to 18 inches or less, its shortest side equal to 8 inches or less, and its median side equal to 14 inches or less
+- Large standard-size: packaged items weighing 21 lb. or less (multiple shipping weight breakdowns) with its longest side equal to 18 inches or less, its shortest side equal to 8 inches or less, and its median side equal to 14 inches or less

 - Small oversize: any packaged unit weighing 70 lb. or less with its longest side equal to 60 inches or less, its median side equal to 30 inches or less, and its longest side plus girth equal to 130 inches or less